apache/camel-performance-tests/profiling/kafka-azure-storage-blob/README.md

-# camel-k-runtime-example-kafka-s3
+# Kafka to Azure Storage Blob

-In the routes.yaml file, set correctly the AWS credentials for your S3 bucket.
+In the routes.yaml file, set correctly the Azure credentials for storage blob.

 Also you'll need to run a Kafka cluster to point to.
 In this case you could use an ansible role like https://github.com/oscerd/kafka-ansible-role